syntaxwhisper/music-library-guide/README.md

 * the operation is fully reversible
 * files can be rescanned at any time
 * different loudness targets can be tested later

-It is worth clarifying that this limitation applies specifically to lossy audio formats.
-If your library consists entirely of lossless files such as FLAC or ALAC, re-normalizing the audio does not introduce perceptible quality degradation, because no lossy compression step is involved.
-For lossless formats, the practical risk of repeated destructive normalization is much lower, but the advantage of ReplayGain remains the same: the audio is never touched at all.

 For a long-term music library, ReplayGain is generally the preferred approach.